 What’s more, shoppers were willing to pay more, spend more on shipping, and wait longer for relatively hard-to-find items.

 Finally, shoppers purchasing a hard-to-find item may also buy other products, like the identical or commodity items described above.

 Build Lasting Relationships

-Shoppers have their favorite brands, products, and stores, and their relationships to these are strong enough to overcome price, delivery times, or other competitive challenges.
+Shoppers have their favorite brands, products, and stores, and their relationships with these are strong enough to overcome price, delivery times, or other competitive challenges.

-What’s more, retailer-to-customer relationships are often the result of the retailer being useful, in one way or another, to the buyer.
-In the ecommerce context, this typically means providing a unique shopping experience, offering more than just products (think content marketing), and giving great customer service.
+What’s more, retailer-to-customer relationships are often the result of the retailer being useful to the buyer in one way or another.
+In the ecommerce context, this typically means providing a unique shopping experience, offering more than just products (think content marketing), and giving excellent customer service.

-As an example, in 2011 Nordstrom earned a significant amount of positive publicity and a life-long customer when it helped Lisa Shaw, a customer in North Carolina, recover a diamond that fell from her wedding ring.
-Shaw had been trying on clothing when the diamond fell off, unnoticed.
-The next day, she returned to look for the gem, and received lots of help from Nordstrom employees, who eventually went through vacuum cleaner bags to recover the stone.
+For example, in 2011 Nordstrom earned significant positive publicity and a life-long customer when it helped Lisa Shaw, a customer in North Carolina, recover a diamond that fell from her wedding ring.
+Shaw had been trying on clothing when the diamond fell off unnoticed.
+The next day, she returned to look for the gem and received lots of help from Nordstrom employees, who eventually went through vacuum cleaner bags to recover the stone.

 “I tell everybody the store,” Shaw said.
 “I don’t shop anywhere else for my clothes, makeup, hosiery, shoes…everything comes from Nordstrom’s.”